BlueMountainCapital/riemann-cassandra/README.md

-# riemann-cassandra : A tool for emitting Cassandra metrics to Riemann
+# riemann-cassandra : tool for emitting Cassandra metrics to Riemann

 ## Background